How to make the major gift ask

 - “I/we can’t give that much” Rather than immediately backing down to a smaller number, try starting out by asking if the donor could give the amount you were hoping for by breaking the donation into smaller donations made over a period of months, or even years.
 Another possibility is to start a conversation about making a gift out of assets (like appreciated stocks, or a qualified charitable distribution from an IRA), where many people have more capacity.

 Above all, remember honesty and transparency can go a long way.
 If you’re nervous it’s okay to say so.
 If you’ve never done this before, go ahead and admit that.
 Donors are nervous in these situations, too, and they’ll appreciate your candor.
+For more on having an authentic conversation with a donor, check out this post.

 After the donor has had a chance to ask all their questions, thank them and agree on a next step.
 Ask when you can check back with them, and be sure to ask about their communication preferences (email, calls, texts).